shu8/Stack-Overflow-Optional-Features/README.md

 - 30/04/15 - v1.2 *(and 1.2.1)*: Added more features (mentioned above), updated `employeeStar` function for animuson(!) *(and edited `answerTagsSearch` function)*
 - 04/05/15 - v1.3: Added more features (mentioned above)
 - 26/05/15 - v1.4: Added more features (mentioned above), updated dialog styles to match SE style, fixed some stuff that disappeared in a previous version that I forgot to add back (so some of the change log might be wrong :()
-- DEVEOP - v1.5: Fixed bug in `fixedTopbar` where topbar went over header originally (thanks [ArtOfCode](http://worldbuilding.stackexchange.com/users/2685/artofcode) for clever CSS 'hack' :)
+- 13/07/15 - v1.5: Added more features (mentioned above), fixed bug in `fixedTopbar` where topbar went over header originally (thanks [ArtOfCode](http://worldbuilding.stackexchange.com/users/2685/artofcode) for clever CSS 'hack' :), made script [compatible with stackoverflow-code-expando](http://stackapps.com/a/6427/26088), added auto-selection for [Change the share link to show link as markdown format](http://stackapps.com/a/6451/26088)

 ---